Barzan Ibrahim al-Tikriti

-High position in Iraqi government
+Early and personal life

+Barzan İbrahim al-Tikriti was born in 1951 (or 1950) in Tikrit.
+His full name was Barazan Ibrahim al-Tikriti, Barasan Ibrahem Alhassen.
+In 1968, he accompanied his half brother Saddam during the 17 July Revolution.

+Head of the Mukhabarat

 Barzan was a leading figure in the Mukhabarat, the intelligence service that performed the role of secret police from the 1970s, and later took over as director.
 During his time in the secret police, Barzan played a key role in the Iraqi regime's execution of opponents at home and assassinations abroad.
 He was also known for his ruthlessness and brutality in purging the Iraqi military of anyone seen as disloyal.

 Barzan became Iraq's representative to the United Nations in Geneva—including the UN Human Rights Committee—in 1989.
 He was in Geneva for almost a decade, during which he is believed to have managed clandestine accounts for Saddam's overseas fortune.
-This task was then taken over by a network of foreign brokers, since the Iraqi President had decided that no one in Iraq could be trusted with the task.
+Swiss intelligence services alleged that Barzan controlled the al Tikriti family's vast wealth through the canton of Ticino headquartered firm Mediterranean Enterprises Development Projects (MEDP).
+Swiss attorney Alain Bionda represented Barzan's interests in Switzerland.
+In the 1990s, Swiss National Bank estimated Barzan's fortune at 462 million Swiss francs.
+Barzan's son, Muhammad, who was the Geneva representative of the Iraqi national airline Iraqi Airways, is the direct heir of the al Tikriti clan.

-U.S. officials characterized Barzan as a member of what they called "Saddam's Dirty Dozen", responsible for torture and mass murder in Iraq.
+U.S. officials said Barzan was a member of "Saddam's Dirty Dozen", responsible for torture and mass murder in Iraq.
 Barzan was the five of clubs (queen of hearts according to CNN) in the U.S military's most-wanted Iraqi playing cards.